Everything You Need to Know About the Miuccia Prada and Raf Simons Union

 When news broke that Raf Simons would join Miuccia Prada as her co-creative director at Prada this year, the countdown to what we had imagined would be a monumental moment in fashion ensued.
 Perhaps, a grand showcase at Fondazione Prada fitting for the coming together of two of the industry’s revered luminaries.

-Last night’s debut, however, was a far cry from the earlier expectations.
+Last night’s debut, however, was a far cry from any expectations we might’ve had prior.
 But purely circumstantial.
 Since the announcement, a global pandemic has brought the world to a standstill.
 As the new normal would have it, fashion month for the most part has evolved into a mix of digital streams and intimate showings.
 Eros, the Prada and Simons debut took place via live stream on the brand’s website.

 The collection of 40 looks is “an initial proposal, the first example of myriad possibilities, it propounds Prada as part of a dialogue between the different viewpoints of two collaborators,” read the collection’s notes.
 Just as it is “a fundamental examination of what is Prada.”
 This played out as an inquisition into a quintessential Prada uniform by chipping away at the excesses to get to the fundamentals.
 Here, a synopsis of the first chapter in the creative narrative written by Prada and Simons.